 - The approximate total value of all your assets.

-5. Choose a loan
+6. Choose a Loan

 All types of mortgage lenders are required to use a standard loan estimate form, which makes it easier to compare offers from multiple lenders.
 It’s a good idea to shop around and get estimates from several lenders so that you can choose the right mortgage for you.

-On closing day, you’ll sign the final paperwork and pay your closing costs, which you can expect to cost 3% to 6% of the purchase price.
+On closing day, you’ll sign the final paperwork and pay your closing costs, which you can expect to total 3% to 6% of the purchase price.
 You also will need to pay an upfront mortgage insurance premium that will be 1.75% of the base loan amount.